 Cinco de Mayo Festival is celebrated in late April or early May at the Grand Sierra Resort.
 For 10 days in mid-June, the likes of barrel racing, bull riding and steer wrestling at the Reno Rodeo draw huge crowds.
 One of the rodeo's highlights is the Mutton Bustin' competition, in which kids who want to be cowboys get a gentler taste of what it's like to be on top of a buckin' bronc by riding sheep.
 It all happens at the Reno-Sparks Livestock Events Center, 1350 N. Wells Ave.
 Among Reno's other annual events is Hot August Nights, which offers classic car cruises and a '50s-style sock hop.
-September brings the excitement of the Great Reno Balloon Race, one of the largest hot air balloon rallies in the country, and the National Championship Air Races and Air Show, which takes place at the Reno-Stead Airport.
+September brings the excitement of the Great Reno Balloon Race, one of the largest hot air balloon rallies in the country, and the National Championship Air Races, which takes place at the Reno-Stead Airport.

 Greater Nevada Field, 250 Evans St. at the east end of downtown, opened in 2009.
 The home stadium of the Triple-A Reno Aces seats just over 9,000 fans.
 Home games are played from early April through late August or early September; for schedule and ticket information phone (775) 334-7000.